frederikheld/usm.io/README.md

 ## Example

-~~This modules comes with an [example](example) on how usm.io can be used.
-The example includes stylesheets and scripts that bring the generated html file to life.
-They are a good starter for your own project.~~
+This modules comes with an [example](example) on how usm.io can be used.
+The example includes stylesheets and scripts that bring the generated html map to life.
+They are a good starter for your own project.

-~~Make some changes in [example/input/usm-example.json](example/input/usm-example.json), then re-generate the html file in [example/web](example/web) by running~~
+Make some changes in [example/input/usm-example.json](example/input/usm-example.json) or one of the packages, then re-generate the html file in [example/web](example/web) by running

     $ cd example
     $ node generator.js

 ### Docs

-For more detailled information on the features of usm.io, read the tests.
-Start with [usm/tests/usm.test.js](usm/tests/usm.test.js).
+For more detailled information on the features of usm.io read the tests. [usm/tests/usm.test.js](usm/tests/usm.test.js) is good for a start.

-## Known Issues
+## Next Steps in Development

+### Features

+- [ ] Implement releases in map

+### Styling
+- [ ] Stylesheet for rendered packages
+- [ ] Package title in title of web page (at least for md which doesn't allow to define meta data)
+- [ ] Common footer & header for packages and map.
+Package header should have a link back to the USM.

+### Under the hood

+- [ ] Improve test coverage (a lot of cases aren't testet yet)
+- [ ] Clean up test suites (make structure more suitable as a documentation)
-* There's a lot of duplication in all the modules that assemble Usm.
-There should be one generic module for containers and one for cards derivatives.
+- [ ] Remove duplication: There's a lot of duplication in all the modules.
+There should be one generic module for containers and one for card representations.
 All the specific modules should extend one of those two basic modules.
+- [ ] Remove unused mocks